ropensci-archive/roweb2/content/technotes/2019-09-06-ucscxenatools-surv.md

 ### Survival analysis

-To study the effect of *KRAS* gene expression on prognosis of LUAD patients, we have two ways:
+To study the effect of *KRAS* gene expression on prognosis of LUAD patients, we show two approaches:

-1. use Cox model to determine the function of *KRAS* gene expression increase
+1. use Cox model to determine the effect when *KRAS* gene expression increases
-2. use Kaplan-Meier curve and log-rank test to determine the function of different status of*KRAS* gene expression, i.e. high or low
+2. use Kaplan-Meier curve and log-rank test to observe the difference in different of*KRAS* gene expression status, i.e. high or low

-We will use package **survival** and **survminer** to create models and plot survival curves, respectively.
+We will use package [**survival**](https://cran.r-project.org/web/packages/survival/index.html) and [**survminer**](https://cran.r-project.org/web/packages/survminer/index.html) to create models and plot survival curves, respectively.

 ```
 library(survival)